-Success Criterion 2: IFCAs implement a fair, effective and proportionate en forcement regime.
-Definition: The IFCA enforcement regime is risk-based, makes appropriate use of intelligence, meets legislative standards and complies with the Regulators Code.
-It should make effective use of the resources available to regulators; complement and align, if possible, with the regimes in adjacent IFC Districts and management by other organisations including the MMO and Environment Agency.
-Consistency and fairness are important.
-Regulatory compliance is promoted.
-Enforcement action is carried out by trained, professional officers working to clear standards of conduct.
-Outcomes: Indicators and Reference Number Further Detail: The IFCA will publish its enforcement risk register and strategy, clearly setting out its SC2A: D&S IFCA will ensure its enforcement risk register and strategy are published and available on its website from 1 April each year approach to achieving regulatory compliance and potential sanctions that may be applied for infringements and/or offences.
+Success Criterion 2: ccess Criterion 2: IFCAs implement a fair, effective and proportionate enforcement regime. should make effective use of the resource management by other organisations inclu sed, makes appropriate use of intelligence, meets legislative stand ses available to regulators; complement and align, if possible, with uding the MMO and Environment Agency.
+Consistency and fairne d out by trained, professional officers working to clear standards o the regimes in adjacent IFC Districts and ess are important.
+Regulatory compliance is Outcomes: Indicators and Reference Number Further Detail: The IFCA will publish its enforcement risk register and strategy, clearly setting out its SC2A : D&S IFCA will ensure its enforcement risk register and strategy are published and available on its website from 1 April each year approach to achieving regulatory compliance and potential sanctions that may be applied for infringements and/or offences.
 SC2B : D&S IFCA will demonstrate in its Annual Report how it has worked with other regulators to achieve consistent quality, application, and enforcement of management measures.
 Investigations and joint working will be demonstrated by the publication of an investigation table on the website which is to be frequently updated and within information news items posted on the website.
-Joint work will be The IFCA will have developed consistency in regulations recorded. (byelaws) with other organisations.
-D&S IFCA will manage operational activity (e.g. through a Tasking & Co-ordination Group) and capture, record, evaluate and disseminate intelligence that is compatible with partner organisations.
-It is SC2C: The IFCA will compile records of enforcement activity in a standard format; provide them to the National Inshore Marine Enforcement Group (NIMEG) and publish them on its website.
+Joint work will be 2.
+The IFCA will have developed consistency in regulations recorded. (byelaws) with other organisations.
+3. D&amp;S IFCA will manage operational activity (e.g. through a Tasking &amp; Co-ordination Group) and capture, record, evaluate and disseminate intelligence that is compatible with partner organisations.
+It is SC2C : The IFCA will compile records of enforcement activity in a standard format; provide them to the National Inshore Marine Enforcement Group (NIMEG) and publish them on its website.
 Investigations and joint working will be demonstrated by the publication of an investigation table on the website which is to be frequently updated and within information news items posted on the website.
 Collation of information includes sea and shore patrols, inspections, IVMS monitoring and inputting into MCSS. engaged in joint working with partner organisations.
 SC2D : The IFCA will adopt the national Code of Conduct for IFCOs, which will be reviewed annually and published on its website by 1 April.
 Internal review will take place and outcomes fed into NIMEG.
-Warranted Inshore Fisheries and Conservation Officers (IFCOs) will be trained and accredited to SC2E: The Code of Conduct for IFCOs is reflected in work objectives and annual appraisals for all Warranted Officers. nationally agreed standards.
-They will maintain professionalism and make appropriate interventions to SC2F: Warranted Officers attain accreditation.
+Warranted Inshore Fisheries and Conservation Officers (IFCOs) will be trained and accredited to SC2E : The Code of Conduct for IFCOs is reflected in work objectives and annual appraisals for all Warranted Officers. nationally agreed standards.
+They will maintain professionalism and make appropriate interventions to SC2F : Warranted Officers attain accreditation.
 All undertake Continuing Professional Development.
 Officers will undertake internal and external training as required and participate in the national continuing professional development scheme.